gnurenga/talks/README.md

 Explained about my zigbee firmware update project.
 This talk gives an Analogy between BootRom and Boot-loader(U-boot).

-I gave this talk @zilogic-systems during in U-Boot meetup.
+I gave this talk @zilogic-systems during U-Boot meetup.